 - The Applicant would retain a qualified archaeologist to prepare and implement a Cultural Resource Preconstruction Survey and Avoidance Plan.
 The plan would provide protocols for pre-construction surveys of areas that have not been previously surveyed (e.g., during final design, construction needs, etc., extend beyond previously surveyed areas) and outline cultural resource avoidance measures.
 Tribal representatives would be invited to monitor the site during construction. - Recorded cultural and historic resources would be avoided through modification of Project design and through buffers and protective signage or flagging, as well as monitoring, as appropriate.
-If a resource cannot be avoided, a qualified archaeologist would develop additional archaeological investigation measures and additional mitigation in coordination with the Department of Archaeology and Historic Preservation (DAHP) and tribes, as appropriate. - An Archaeological Excavation and Removal Permit would be pursued if any alteration of any pre-contact archaeological site were to occur, regardless of the level of disturbance.
-For historic-era archaeological sites, permits would be pursued for any removal or excavation of those that are eligible for or listed on the National Register of Historic Places. - The Applicant would retain a qualified archaeologist to prepare an Inadvertent Discovery Plan for the Project and avoidance procedures.
-During Project-level construction, should subsurface archaeological resources be discovered, all activity in the vicinity of the find would stop and a qualified archaeologist would be contacted to assess the significance of the find according to Washington Heritage Register and National Register of Historic Places criteria (as applicable).
-If any find is determined to be significant, the archaeologist would determine, in consultation with the implementing agencies and local Native American groups expressing interest, appropriate avoidance measures or other appropriate mitigation.
+Notably, for precontact resources, the Project's proposed design has considered the resource's buffered boundary during the design process.
+If a resource cannot be avoided, a qualified archaeologist would develop additional archaeological investigation measures and additional mitigation in coordination with the Department of Archaeology and Historic Preservation (DAHP) and tribes, as appropriate. - An Archaeological Excavation and Removal Permit would be pursued if any alteration of any precontact archaeological site were to occur, regardless of the level of disturbance.
+For historic-era archaeological sites, permits would be pursued for any removal or excavation of those that are unevaluated for, eligible for, or listed on the National Register of Historic Places (NRHP). - The Applicant would retain a qualified archaeologist to prepare an Inadvertent Discovery Plan for the Project and avoidance procedures.
+During Project-level construction, should subsurface archaeological resources be discovered, all activity in the vicinity of the find would stop and a qualified archaeologist would be contacted to evaluate the resource for listing in the Washington Heritage Register (WHR) and NRHP criteria (for historic-period resources or to conduct other appropriate investigations per Revised Code of Washington [RCW] 27.53 for precontact resources) conducted under the appropriate permits.
+The archaeologist would determine, in consultation with the implementing agencies and local Native American groups expressing interest, appropriate avoidance measures or other appropriate mitigation for any historic-period resources found to be NRHP/WHR-eligible and for all precontact resources.
 If a resource cannot be avoided, a qualified archaeologist would develop additional archaeological investigation measures, such as data recovery or other appropriate measures, in consultation with the implementing agency, DAHP, and appropriate Native American representatives.

 If evidence of human burials is encountered, all ground-disturbing activity in the vicinity would be halted immediately, and the DAHP, Benton County Planning and Community Development Department, Benton County Sheriff's Office, Applicant, and appropriate tribes would be notified immediately.
-No work would resume within a 100-foot radius (or appropriate distance) of the find until all the appropriate approvals are received.
+No work would resume within a 100-foot radius (or appropriate distance) of the find until all appropriate approvals are received.